 The following documents must accompany the application:

-- "RE" form, duly completed and signed by the applicant;
+- "RE" form, duly completed and signed by the applicant and the department chair;

 - Completed Support for Participation in a Conference Form;